mp-83/proquiz.old/README.md

 When I started working on the quiz I opted for [Pyramid](https://docs.pylonsproject.org/projects/pyramid/en/latest/) because I wanted to learn this framework.

 This repository contains the first complete version.
-Although Pyramid is more a Model-View-Template framework, I developed my solution using a standard REST CRUD approach.
+Although Pyramid is more a Model-View-Template framework, I TDD developed my solution using a standard REST CRUD approach.

 ![Diagram version 1](docs/pyramid-diagram.png "Diagram v.1")